 - Inpatient hospital services for up to 90 days per "benefit period."
-Days 1 through 60 are completely covered after the \$1,184 deductible.
-For days 61 through 90, the patient must pay \$296 per day.
-For stays exceeding 90 days, the services can be covered by "lifetime reserve days" (a patient can receive up to 60 days of coverage over a lifetime); for each lifetime reserve day used, the patient must pay \$592.68 - Extended care (such as in a nursing home) after an inpatient hospital stay of at least 3 days, lasting up to 100 days per spell of illness (also with payment as described below).
+Days 1 through 60 are completely covered after the \$1,340 deductible.
+For days 61 through 90, the patient must pay \$335 per day.
+For stays exceeding 90 days, the services can be covered by "lifetime reserve days" (a patient can receive up to 60 days of coverage over a lifetime).
+For each lifetime reserve day used, the patient must pay \$670.74 - Extended care (such as in a nursing home) after an inpatient hospital stay of at least 3 days, lasting up to 100 days per "benefit period" (also with payment as described below).
 Days 1 through 20 are completely covered.
-The recipient must pay \$148 per day for days 21 through 100, and all costs after day 100 in the same spell of illness. - Home health services.
+The recipient must pay \$167.50 per day for days 21 through 100, and all costs after day 100 in the same benefit period.75 - Home health services.
 The recipient pays nothing for Medicare-approved services, and 20% of the Medicare-approved amount for durable medical equipment (such as walkers, wheelchairs, and hospital beds). - Transfusions.
 The recipient pays nothing if the hospital got the blood from a blood bank at no charge.
-If the hospital had to pay for the blood, the recipient pays the hospital's costs for the first 3 pints received as an inpatient (unless the recipient or another person donates to replace what is used). - Limited hospice care.69
+If the hospital had to pay for the blood, the recipient pays the hospital's costs for the first 3 pints received as an inpatient (unless the recipient or another person donates to replace what is used). - Limited hospice care.76 decline it to avoid paying the premiums.
+(Persons who, after age 65, continue to be covered by a group health plan provided by their (or a spouse's) employer or union should sign up within 8 months after the end of (a) employment or (b) that coverage-whichever ends first.
+Persons not enrolling by then will have annual opportunities to enroll, but will miss some benefits until they do.77) The monthly premium for Part B in 2018 is \$134 for most people, but is higher for recipients whose modified adjusted gross incomes in 2011 exceeded \$85,000 for an individual filer or \$170,000 for joint filers.78